python-ellar/ellar/docs/cli/custom-commands.md

 ```

-Having explored various methods for crafting commands and understanding the roles of `wrap_app_context` and `run_as_async` decorators,
+Having explored various methods for crafting commands and understanding the roles of `with_injector_context` and `run_as_sync` decorators,
 you now possess the knowledge to create diverse commands for your Ellar application.

 It's crucial to keep in mind that any custom command you develop needs to be registered within a `@Module` class, which,